6 Secrets To Effective Virtual Workforce Management

 #1: Schedule regular meetings

 The bigger and more mobile you become, the more important such back-to-the-floor activity is.
 I schedule regular meetings using the most appropriate modes of communication.
-Consider conference calls for general business updates, web conferencing when personally introducing new processes, and mix up training and business planning between web conferencing and face-to-face meetings.
-Scheduling regular face-to-face meetings is particularly important during the transition period while your virtual team is finding its feet, however becomes less so as your virtual team embraces new competencies over time.
+Consider conference calls for general business updates.
+Also try web conferencing when personally introducing new processes.
+And mix up training and business planning between web conferencing and face-to-face meetings.
+Scheduling regular face-to-face meetings is particularly important during the transition period while your virtual team is finding its feet.
+However, this becomes less so as your virtual team embraces new competencies over time.

 #2: Commit to open communication

-When you’re not regularly face-to-face with your team, it can be easy to let daily interaction slide, so you must always be engaged, consistent, and flexible.
+When you’re not regularly face-to-face with your team, it can be easy to let daily interaction slide.
+So you must always be engaged, consistent, and flexible.
 I always try to keep the lines of communication open by employing at least two different mediums.
-Provide real-time feedback, be sure to acknowledge good work, and hold back on strong criticism until your mobile team has had the time to properly adapt.
+Provide real-time feedback, acknowledge good work, and hold back on strong criticism until your mobile team has had the time to properly adapt.

 #3: Build trust